holidayextras/culture/cd-flow.md

 ## Staging (optional)

-1. Tester merges feature branch into the `staging` branch.
+1. Tester / QA merges feature branch into the `staging` branch.
 1. Changes to staging are automatically deployed to staging environment.
 1. Appropriate testing is performed alongside any other recent changes from the team.

 ## Go live

-1. Tester merges staging branch into the `master` branch.
+1. Tester / QA merges staging branch into the `master` branch.
 1. Changes to master are deployed automatically to production environment.
 1. Minimal automated tests are performed to ensure a successful deployment.
 1. Deployment notification sent out to team.